 Deep neural network architectures apply semantic and instance segmentation in order to identify and locate nuclei in microscopy images (Naylor et al., 2017).

-Most common DL-based approaches for nuclei segmentation
+Most common DL-based approaches for nuclei segmentation:

 Semantic segmentation involves assigning areas of the image to different semantic classes being nuclei area, cytoplasm area, nuclei edges or boundaries area and background area.
-The task of DL-algorithms for semantic segmentation is to track the presence of nuclei in the foreground of the digital slide and to later detect the boundary of each nucleus by segmenting the connected foreground area (Cui et al., 2019; Kowal et al., 2020).
+The task of semantic segmentation DL-algorithms is to track the presence of nuclei in the foreground of the digital slide and to later detect the boundary of each nucleus by segmenting the connected foreground area (Cui et al., 2019; Kowal et al., 2020).

-Instance segmentation covers in two stages: semantic segmentation and object identification.
-One of the most popular methods to perform instance segmentation is described in an article by Allehaibi et al. (2019).
 First, the algorithm detects objects of interest and creates bounding boxes around them.
 Second, the model produces a pixel-wise mask for each individual object, i.e. it performs semantic segmentation on each bounding box.
 Instance segmentation offers the advantage of providing additional information on rich morphological features of cellular structures (Zhou et al., 2019).

 DL-algorithms classify and segment objects in the images by learning features from large amounts of representative input data (Hayakawa et al., 2019).
 Various types of DL-architectures have been used for segmenting biomedical images, yet they all differ in layer configuration and model depth (Kowal et al., 2020).
-We discuss a number of deep learning architectures commonly used for the purposes of nuclei segmentation.

-DL-architectures used for nuclei segmentation
+Other DL-architectures used for nuclei segmentation:

 Mask R CNN